The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 First, I want to point out a few features that are new to the Tactacam 6.0.

-Touch Screen Diplay
+Touch Screen Display

 The screen features live-view capabilities, so you can see exactly what the camera sees.
 This helps ensure that the camera has been mounted correctly and is lined up just the way you want it.
 With the other cameras, it can be a bit more of a guessing game unless you look through the app on your phone.

+The screen also provides a great deal of information and allows for some settings adjustments to be made.
 The live-view display shows the amount of storage left on the micro SD card, remaining battery life, shooting mode, video settings, and zoom level.
 With other cameras, I had to rely on my memory (which can be problematic at times) of what the blue, green, and teal colors represented to know which shooting mode I was in.

 I will state here, however, that I believe the Tactacam remote is a MUST!
-And, the Tactacam 6.0 works with the current remote!
+And, the Tactacam 6.0 camera works with the current remote!

 Battery and Micro-SD Card Compartment